Zog08/Dance-Arts-Centre-MP1/README.md

 ### Colour
 The colour scheme was chosen for its good contrast (tested via webAIM for accessibility) and for its modern yet timeless appeal.
 The traditional ballet pink is offset by a strong and more masculine dark navy blue.
-I ran a few different options through AI colour generator, [Huemint](https://huemint.com/brand-intersection/#palette=fdf8ef-122e3c-4184f7-f5ad99) which inspired the colour palette i finally landed on.
-The Huemint generated a royal blue colour alongside the pink and navy, but after testing it on the webpage the royal blue was confusing because it gave the appearance of a link to follow when used in text, so I removed that colour from the pallette.
+I ran a few different options through AI colour generator, [Huemint](https://huemint.com/brand-intersection/#palette=fdf8ef-122e3c-4184f7-f5ad99) which inspired the colour palette that I finally landed on.
+The Huemint site generated a royal blue colour alongside the pink and navy, but after testing it on the webpage the royal blue was confusing because it gave the appearance of a link to follow when used in text, so I removed that colour from the pallette.
 I also tweaked the pale grey-cream colour to better suit the photos used; the original from Huemint was too 'yellow'.
 <br>